Key buzzwords in retail – do you know them all?

 Yes, the above may be just a the tip of an the iceberg and there’s much more going on.
 It key however not to stay stagnant, be aware of the market’s pulse and staying fresh.
 With that attitude, retail extinction is fay, far away.
 Infact it’s just getting better!

-How about your buzzwords for retail?
+How about your buzzwords in retail?
 What are trends that you can’t wait to become reality or others that are concerned about.
 Share your ideas with us!